hnryjmes/100-days-of-code/README.md

 1. DAY 43.
 Weekend challenge: build a full bowling scorecard in JS plus frontend, using TDD principles and object-oriented design.
 Will be interesting to see if others go for one large Game class (me, atm) or if they have lots of small single-responsibility classes. #100DaysOfCode

+1. DAY 44.
+Taking a break from the weekend challenge after an 8+ hour session yesterday.
+Playing around with learning TDD in React!
+Struggling with npm... but I got this far at least. #100DaysOfCode

 1.